nabihacodes/nabihacodes/README.md

 - 👋 Hi, I’m @nabihacodes
-- 👀 I’m interested in kearning about different simplified coding techniques for better analysation aand predictability of data to avoid future problems.
+- 👀 I’m interested in learning about different simplified coding techniques for better analysation aand predictability of data to avoid future problems.
 - 🌱 I’m currently learning data analytics and data science..
 - 💞️ I’m looking to collaborate on tasks and projects related to data analysis/data science and problem solving techniques using python and various other programming platforms..
 - 📫 u can reach me at ahmednabeeha12345@gmail.com..